pdwaggoner/plotmm/README.md

 ```
 ![Bivariate GMM (mixtools)](four.png)

-Further, for the bivariate cases (with `EMCluster` and `mixtools` objects), which include multiple plots `patchwork`ed together, users can "unattach" the plots comprising the full and final plot with simple indexing (e.g., for the scatterplot with two ellipses, call `plot[[1]]`, or for the two density plots, call `plot[[2]]`).
+Further, for the bivariate cases (with `EMCluster` and `mixtools` objects), which include multiple plots `patchwork`ed together, users can "unattach" the plots comprising the full plot with simple indexing (e.g., for the scatterplot with two ellipses, call `plot[[1]]`, or for the two density plots, call `plot[[2]]`).
 Once stored, proceed with customization.
 For example, we can pull out the ellipsis plot from the `mixtools` version of the bivariate mixture model, and update the plot labels accordingly.

 ```{r}
 ellipsis_plot <- plot[[1]] +